-RECs were perfect because, while half of MCE’s advertised clean energy was legitimately clean, the balance was coal and gas that saved MCE millions of dollars.
+RECs were perfect because while much of MCE’s advertised clean energy was clean (according to filings with state regulators), the balance was coal and gas that saved MCE millions of dollars.
 Adding to the allure, RECs were so convoluted that most MCE customers wouldn’t understand them.

-Even the EPA, which sued to close gas and coal-fired power plants, showered awards on MCE for being green.
+Even the EPA was confused -- while suing to close gas and coal-fired power plants from which MCE received energy, it showering awards on MCE for being green.

 With Sears blessing, as MCE switched to REC-based clean fossil-fired power, it proclaimed itself to be a warrior whose sole purpose was to vanquish carbon emissions.